canonical/smtp-integrator-operator/docs/explanation/charm-architecture.md

 # Charm architecture

-The SMTP Integrator charm fetches centralizes SMTP configuration and propagates it through a Juju integration.
+The SMTP Integrator charm fetches a centralized SMTP configuration and propagates it through a Juju integration.

 The SMTP Integrator can be deployed in Kubernetes and machine models.
 As a workloadless charm, the SMTP Integrator doesn't have any OCI images.